eleon182/dynamodb-gui/README.md

 # AWS DynamoDB GUI Client
 GUI Tool used to interact with DynamoDB

-This tool runs inside as a web application inside your browser.
+This tool runs as a web application inside your browser.

 # Installation
 ```